irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 ### The Keyboard

-The responsibility of the keyboard buffer is to buffer keyboard presses and releases at low-level so it should be possible to read them in the game-thread.
-In the game-thread before a game tick we will only consume the input events up to the current game logical time and then generate another set of input events that will be consumed in a linear fashion.
+The responsibility of the keyboard buffer is to buffer keyboard presses and releases at a lower-level so it should be possible to read them in the game-thread.
+In the game-thread, before a game tick, we will only consume the input events up to the current game logical time and then generate another set of input events that will be consumed in a linear fashion.
 That is needed since events that can't be consumed in the current tick need to be kept in this temporary buffer so it can be consumed later in a next update.
 (Ideally, this temporary buffer should use n stack allocator as it only contains temporary and POD data.)

 {% highlight cpp %}